abondar24/CamelDemo/README.md

 12. Text to CSV bindy (tcb) - write text data to csv file using bindy

-13. Text to Custom Format (tcf) - write text data to custom file format Arg name for running is in ()
+13. Text to Custom Format (tcf) - write text data to custom file format.

+14. Text to Json (tj) - write text data to json file

+Arg name for running is in ()